How to Make Adorable Chocolate Chip Cookie Decorations

 What are you going to make with your chocolate chip cookie decorations?

 I know today is National Chocolate Chip Cookie Day, but these little chocolate chips come in handy when you need them.
-Stay tuned this month because I’m celebrating all month long with as many FREE Royal Icing Transfers and I can make to share with you.
+Stay tuned this month because I’m celebrating all month long with as many FREE Royal Icing Transfers as I can make to share with you.
 Be sure to hashtag me on Instagram and Facebook so I can share your creations in my stories.
 I can’t wait to see what you all make!!